rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 **Result:** The PSP is applied to the project and any namespaces added to the project.

->**Note:** Any workloads that are already running in a project are exempt from PSPs assigned afterwards.
-If you want to apply the PSP to workloads that are already running, we recommend cloning the workloads (or upgrading them, if an upgrade is available).
-Delete any stale workloads that remain.
+>**Note:** Any workloads that are already running in a cluster or project before a PSP is assigned will not be checked if it complies with the PSP.
+Workloads would need to be cloned or upgraded to see if they pass the PSP.